What is the body of knowledge and skills which form the extent of the curriculum?

 How do we ensure that the curriculum meets the needs of all groups of pupils within the school?

 Planning for differentiation ensures children are able to access age-related expectations from the National Curriculum at a level that suits their needs.
 Teachers facilitate lessons that inspire different learning styles.
 Work is tailored to deepen their understanding through mastery of greater depth tasks including reasoning and problem solving, allowing children to teach each-other and offering open-ended questions.
-In addition, tutoring and G&T workshops are offered to our high ability pupils to enhance their learning.
 Directed adult support, tailored interventions and concrete resources are used to narrow the gaps of our lower ability pupils, with careful consideration of our disadvantaged children.

 Our Pastoral Lead works closely alongside families and vulnerable children offering therapy and guidance to ensure their challenging home-life doesn’t impact on their educational success.
 Attainment and progress of SEND children in the classroom is closely monitored by our SENCO and interventions are offered accordingly.
 The impact of each intervention is closely monitored and parents of identified pupils are made clearly aware of their child’s specific targets during each parents’ evening.